We understand how important good service is to you is and occasionally when things are not quite right that you will want to resolve this.

 The Press Distribution Charter complaints process cannot be used if the incident complained of occurred more than three months ago

 The wholesaler, publisher, or distributor has 48 hours to respond to you, once they have received your complaint.
 If there is no response, or if you do not accept the response, you may then formally complain.

 Your complaint may involve a claim for restitution, if this is the case or to find out more, click here.

 Contact the company you believe is responsible for the service failure.

-Complete the form and submit or send a copy.
+Complete the form, quoting the complaint reference number issued by your wholesaler, and submit or send a copy.

 Your Wholesaler is obliged to formally investigate your complaint and reply to you within 28 days.

 If the matter is not resolved after 28 days, or you are dissatisfied with the outcome...

 Contact the PDF Administrator who can support you further, including passing your complaint to an independent arbitrator for a final adjudication.